Skip to Content

 Electric Heaters

 The simplicity of an electric heater with an automatic timer or thermostat makes it easier for gardeners who have to be away from their greenhouse on workdays to grow delicate plants.
-All you have to do with this type of heating system is set the thermostat on the small-space heater and be on your way; it will only turn on when needed.
+All you have to do with this heating system is set the thermostat on the small-space heater and be on your way; it will only turn on when needed.

 4 Tips to Heat Your Greenhouse for Free